GridOPTICS/GridPACK/docs/markdown/BASIC_INSTALL.md

 dependencies.
 They are meant to be used with GridPACK's develop branch.
 The installation instructions have been tested on Linux, MacOS, and Ubuntu.

+GridPACK includes two scripts that can be used to build GridPACK and its dependencies.
+These are not guaranteed to work for all Linux platforms, but they are likely to work for many configurations and we recommend that you try them first before building GridPACK and its dependencies by hand.
+Both scripts can be found in the top level GridPACK directory.
+The [install_gridpack_deps.sh](../../install_gridpack_deps.sh) script can be used to build all modules needed by GridPACK and the [install_gridpack.sh](../../install_gridpack.sh) script can be used to build GridPACK itself.
+You may be able to get these to work on you platform with some minor edits.
+If you are not interested in building GridPACK with the python interface, you should set the `install_gridpack_python` variable in [install_gridpack.sh](../../install_gridpack.sh) to false.
+If the `install_gridpack` scripts do not work on your platform, it will be necessary to build GridPACK and its dependencies by hand.
+Instructions for doing so are given in the following.

 ## Prerequisite software
 Before building GridPACK using these instructions, you will need to make sure that
 - CMake is available on your system (version newer than 3.5.0)